lancekrogers/lancekrogers/README.md

-# Lance Rogers

-> Building AI systems that do what I want, the way I want it done.
+Building AI systems that do what I want, the way I want it done.

-Infrastructure for autonomous companies.

 **Guild · Fest · Brainyard · Anywhr**